allan-stewart/react-hogwarts-tdd-kata/README.md

 What should happen when the link is clicked? **We should call an action which will register the course to the wizard using the site.**

 Correct.
 There is already a ``wizard-actions`` file for that.
-But how will you test that the correct action is called?
+But how will you test that the correct action is called? **I will use a mocking spell.**

-Can you show me a test? **Of course.
-I will use the sinon mocking spell.**

 ### 2.1.0.
 Fail

-**I will use a mocking spell.**

 **Mockus expectramis**